Thomas Martindale: Biography

 Thomas Martindale was born in England in 1845 and emigrated to the United States with his family at the age of eight.
 He then spent some time in Canada.

 Martindale founded a grocery store in Oil City, Pennsylvania in 1869.
 Some sources state he co-owned the first grocery store in Oil City in 1869, but then bought out his partner.
 Six years later he established a second store in Philadelphia.
 The store advertising included educational and instructional content.
 His grocery store operated as a retail establishment but also had a substantial wholesale business, including imported tea.
 In 1916, he was one of the largest importers of teas in the United States.

 In 1883, Martindale teamed up with William Johnson to open a new grocery store called "Martindale and Johnson" in Philadelphia.
 They sold liquor in custom decorative whiskey jugs called "Hunter Jugs" produced for their business.
 Martindale and Johnson stopped producing the liquor jugs in 1920 during prohibition, and they are now collectibles.

 Martindale served as the Poor Richard Club's first president, and was a founder of the Philadelphia Trades League.
-A Strawbridge and Clothier publishing department had published his book, Royal Sport, I Warrant You (1897) and the book was displayed amongst his "hunting trophies" in the department store window.
+A Strawbridge and Clothier publishing department had published his book, Sport Royal, I Warrant You (1897) and the book was displayed amongst his "hunting trophies" in the department store window.
 Martindale was active in political issues facing grocers, such as a proposed bill requiring products be sold by weights and measures in 1911.